Dancing all over your face

 1. Deny Reality 2.
 Follow The Masses 3.
 Fatal Descent 4.
 O.P.C.
 5. D.U.A.F.
 6. Re-Animator

 Of all British thrash metal bands, Re-Animator were probably among the more talented groups at least in their early form.
 The band's debut mini album Deny Reality does not exactly contain any great innovations in the thrash metal field, but in practice the band's delivery is more intense and effective than one might reasonably expect.
 This album has more than a fair share of crunchy, memorable riffs, and the production is very rich and heavy.
 The title track and especially Re-Animator are very hard-hitting and memorable pieces that you will recall even years after, and the rest of the album is not bad either.
-Something of a positive surprise, Deny Reality was a release strong enough to give Re-Animator a good name already in the beginning of their career.
+Something of a positive surprise, Deny Reality was a release strong enough to give Re-Animator a good name already at the beginning of their career.

 RE-ANIMATOR - Condemned To Eternity